Diogo-Paulico/FCT-VPN/README.md

 ## Auto Installation (For Ubuntu based distros)
-  Massive thanks to João Arvana for greatly improving this installer and guide.
+  Massive thanks to João Arvana for greatly improving this installer and guide.</br>
   Open a terminal window and run the following command:

   ```